CausalLearning/Generalization-of-DSGD/README.md

 ```

 ## Dataset
 The Tiny Imagenet dataset can be downloaded from [here](https://paperswithcode.com/dataset/tiny-imagenet).
-The CIFAR-10 and CIFAR-100 datasets can be downloaded automatically when running the code.
+The CIFAR-10 and CIFAR-100 datasets can be downloaded automatically by ```torchvision.datasets``` when running the code.
-- data (stored data)
-- root
-  - dataset (the code to read the data)
+In addition, you can use ```--path```(default = "../data") to set your dataset folder location.

 ## Example of usage
 Train ResNet-18 on CIFAR-10 dataset with fully-connected topology: